Frequently Asked Questions

 11. What is the best way to get to Kenya to meet the group?

-As the trip starts on February 1st, 2020 at One Fort Eight Hotel in Karen, Nairobi, we recommend that people arrive that day or a few days earlier.
+As the trip starts on July 18th, 2023 at Ole Sereni Hotel in Nairobi, we recommend that people arrive that day or a few days earlier.

 Let’s Go Travel can help you arrange accommodation and activities in Nairobi prior to the trip, should you wish to arrive earlier and acclimatize.